TomKellyGenetics/graphsim/paper/paper.md

 Computational details {#computational-details .unnumbered .unnumbered}
 =====================

-The results in this paper were obtained using  3.6.1 with the  1.2.4.1 1.2-17,  1.0-3, and  1.0-11 packages. itself and all dependent packages used are available from the Comprehensive Archive Network (CRAN) at
+The results in this paper were obtained using R~3.6.1 with the igraph~1.2.4.1 Matrix~1.2-17, matrixcalc~1.0-3, and mvtnorm~1.0-11 packages.
+R itself and all dependent packages used are available from the Comprehensive Archive Network (CRAN) at
 \url{https://CRAN.R-project.org}.
 The and packages presented can be installed from <https://github.com/TomKellyGenetics/graphsim> and